MichelYam/my-react-datapicker/README.md

     />
 ```

-You can customize dataPicker header with you own styles like:
+You can customize datePicker header with you own styles like:

 ```tsx
  const [value, setValue] = useState("")